 Telethrombolysis is a telehealth medical procedure that ensures equitable access to stroke treatment, regardless of the patient’s place of residence.
-It quickly connects a specialist neurologist in another hospital center with the local emergency care team.
+It quickly connects a specialist neurologist in another hospital centre with the local emergency care team.
 This ensures that the best possible decision is taken to limit the after-effects of the stroke.

 Telehealth is more than just teleconsultation, during which a patient meets a healthcare professional at a distance.
 The telehealth modality also makes it possible to obtain, thanks to simple technologies, sometimes more complex health care and services.